Alexander Evreinov

 Alexander Nikolaevich Evreinov (8 March 1877 – 20 August 1959) was a Russian bishop, who converted to Russian Greek Catholic Church from Russian Orthodoxy.
 Being a citizen with a noble origin in Saint Petersburg, Evreinov was a member of the Foreign Affairs department of the Russian nation before his conversion to the Catholic faith and ordination to the priesthood.
-His consecration as a Catholic bishop of the Byzantine tradition was only formal, because Evreinov did not have any jurisdiction among Russian Catholics neither in the Soviet Union nor in the Russian diaspora.
+Despite being consecrated as a bishop in 1936, Evreinov did not have any jurisdiction among Russian Catholics, either in the Soviet Union or in the Russian diaspora.
 Evreinov was a member of the Russian Apostolate.

 Biography

 He was born into the Russian nobility in Saint Petersburg.
 His father, Nicholas Evreinov was a social and political activist, and was also a landowner.
 Alexander Evreinov worked as a diplomat for the Russian Foreign Office, and was secretary of the Russian embassy in Constantinople from 1900 to 1906, and then in Rome from 1906 to 1909.